Choose the correct Inline Skates

 Skate

-This term is used to describe all skate sports in general.
-Skate sports including skateboarding, roller skating, inline skating and longboarding.
+This term describes skate sports in general, including skateboarding, roller skating, inline skating and longboarding.

 Understanding the Parts

-When choosing the correct pair of skates, we must first know how serious we are in the sport.
-If you are not sure, rent a pair of skates or go for some skating lessons before buying.
-Never ever buy a cheap pair of skates.
-The term cheapskate is probably coined out of this.
-If you are decided and you want to use inline skating to keep fit and have fun, read on:
+When choosing the correct pair of skates, you must first decide how serious you are about the sport.
+If you are not sure, rent a pair of skates or sign up for some skating lessons before buying.
+And never buy a cheap pair of skates — the term "cheapskate" was probably coined for good reason.
+Once you have decided that you want to use inline skating to keep fit and have fun, read on.

 Skate Boot

-Usually classified under 2 main types, Hard and Soft.
-Both have their pros and cons.
-Lets take a more in depth look at these properties.
+Boots are usually classified into two main types: hard and soft.
+Both have their pros and cons, so let us take a more in-depth look at each.

-• Heavier boots keeps your centre of gravity low, thus increasing stability and balance
+• Heavier boots keep your centre of gravity low, increasing stability and balance

 • Protects your foot against hard surfaces

-• Liner cushion is very thick for comfort and increased responsiveness
+• Thick liner cushioning for comfort and increased responsiveness

 • Extremely durable